FusionAuth/fusionauth-site/site/learn/expert-advice/security/ssl-vs-tls.md

 {% plantuml source: _diagrams/learn/expert-advice/ssl-vs-tls/ssl-handshake.plantuml, alt: "The SSL/TLS handshake protocol." %}

-*What is a Certificate Authority?*
+***What is a Certificate Authority?***

 A certificate authority (CA) is a trusted organization that verifies websites.
 The reason for that is so that you can know that a website is actually the website it claims to be, instead of a imposter.
 A certificate authority acts almost like a passport office, for a small fee, a certificate authority will verify your website and issue a digital certificate, which tan then be examined by other entities to verify the validity of your site, such as in the handshake protocol.

+***In summary...***

-Tl;dr, the entire purpose of the handshake is to verify the validity of the server.
-The handshake also securely exchanges a shared secret key, which is used to encrypt and decrypt messages sent between the client and the server.
+In a nutshell, SSL was replaced by TLS in the late 90's.
+The way SSL/TLS works is through a "handshake" protocol, and the entire purpose of the handshake is to encrypt and decrypt messages sent between the client and the server.